00VALAK00/LLM-Risk-Evaluation/README.md

 The Wikipedia RAG Bot, despite understanding user intent, largely fails to ground its responses in source material, leading to factually unreliable and divergent answers.
 It is characterized as a "creative but untethered" system.

-* **Low Groundedness (See Figure 10: RAG Groundedness Distribution):** This is the most critical flaw, indicating the model fabricates information or relies on internal, potentially outdated knowledge, undermining its core RAG function.
+* **Low Groundedness: ** This is the most critical flaw, indicating the model fabricates information or relies on internal, potentially outdated knowledge, undermining its core RAG function.
-* **Medium to Good Relevance (See Figure 11: RAG Relevance Distribution):** The model successfully interprets queries and generates on-topic responses, suggesting effective retrieval and initial generation steps.
+* **Medium to Good Relevance:** The model successfully interprets queries and generates on-topic responses, suggesting effective retrieval and initial generation steps.
-* **Low Similarity Score with the Ground Truth (See Figure 12: RAG Output Similarity Distribution):** The generated text significantly differs from human-verified answers in wording, structure, and factual content, confirming a failure to use provided documents and producing factually inconsistent information.
+* **Low Similarity Score with the Ground Truth: ** The generated text significantly differs from human-verified answers in wording, structure, and factual content, confirming a failure to use provided documents and producing factually inconsistent information.

 ### AI Language Tutor Performance Summary